After a gory death, 'Game of Thrones' revives Jon Snow

-LOS ANGELES HBO's medieval saga "Game of Thrones" is known for serving up graphic deaths of its lead characters, but when fan favourite Jon Snow was killed off, avid followers speculated every theory and sighting that would bring back their heroic soldier.
+LOS ANGELES Nov 23 HBO's medieval saga "Game of Thrones" is known for serving up graphic deaths of its lead characters, but when fan favorite Jon Snow was killed off, avid followers speculated every theory and sighting that would bring back their heroic soldier.

 It looks like they prevailed.